zhanghailiangcsu/dffROI/README.md

-# fusedPDNet
+# dffROI
-Fusion of Quality Evaluation Metrics and Convolutional Neural Network Representations for Accurate Peak Detection in LC-MS
+Fusion of Quality Evaluation Metrics and Convolutional Neural Network Representations for ROI filtering in LC-MS